-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

-57) Refer to the above figure.
+- 57) Refer to the above figure.
 Which of the following points indicates an unobtainable point of production?

-A) a
+- A) a

-B) d
+- B) d

-C) e
+- C) e

-D) More information is needed to answer the question.
+- D) More information is needed to answer the question.

-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions